edgedb/edgedb-rust/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature for the EdgeDB Rust binding
+about: Suggest a feature for Gel Rust bindings
 ---

 <!-- Please search existing issues to avoid creating duplicates. -->